-INTRODUCTION TO MANUFACTURING: Product Design and Innovation (.5 credit) Grades: 9-12
+INTRODUCTION TO MANUFACTURING: PRODUCT DESIGN AND INNOVATION (.5 CREDIT)

 Think about the last time you visited your favorite store.
 Have you ever wondered how the products you buy make it to the store shelves?
 Whether it's video games, clothing, or sports equipment, the goods we purchase must go through a manufacturing process before they can be marketed and sold.
 In this course, you'll learn about the types of manufacturing systems and processes used to create the products we buy every day.
 You'll also be introduced to the various career opportunities in the manufacturing industry including those for engineers, technicians, and supervisors.
 As a culminating project, you'll plan your own manufacturing process for a new product or invention!
 If you thought manufacturing was little more than mundane assembly lines, this course will show you just how exciting and fruitful the industry can be.